imarsman/iptools/README.md

   --version              display version and exit

 Commands:
-  subnet                 Get networks for subnet
+  subnetip4              Get networks for subnet
 ```

 ### Help for subnet options